-(Update: Metcalf is now a Ph.D. student in Biochemistry and Molecular Genetics at University of Louisville School of Medicine.)
+Update: Metcalf is now a Ph.D. student in biochemistry and molecular genetics at the University of Louisville School of Medicine.

 When you’re a student in junior high school, events like your teacher accidentally setting the classroom ceiling on fire tend to stick in your mind.
 For Stephanie Metcalf, the mishap helped spark her interest in science and soon will lead to a career in biomedical research.